ivucica/theoutcast/theoutcast/readme.txt

 10. CHANGE HISTORY

 Changes since 0.4.1
 * Added 32-bit PNG support (beware -- no other color depth for PNG is supported!)
+However there's still no much use for this since extension .BMP is hardcoded in many places...
+* Gameplay has been pretty stabilized, though leaving game by ESC causes crash now
+* Magic effects have been disabled since they were one of the causes of crashes
+* An additional "protocol" which is not available in public release (it's gonna take a while for it to be released, and it's something interesting)

 Changes since 0.4
 * Fixed the ability to start messages starting with '/'.